Program Overview

 Admissions Requirements

-Out of state students wanting to complete the program should contact Purdue’s Office of Teacher Education and Licensure at licensure@purdue.edu or (765)494-2345 to find out how your license will be applicable in your state.
+Out of state students wanting to complete the program should contact Purdue’s Office of Teacher Education and Licensure at licensure@purdue.edu or (765)494-2345 to determine if you are eligible for this program, which is approved for Indiana licensure.

 Additional criteria, beyond taking coursework is required for Indiana licensure.
 A Transcript Evaluation Credential Review (TECR) by Purdue’s Office of Teacher Education and Licensure is required for admission and outlines the additional requirements.